devanshucodes/eth-global2025/README.md

 ### Prerequisites
 - Node.js (v14 or higher)
-- Claude API key from Anthropic
+- ASI:One API key from ASI Alliance

 ### Installation